vladigleba/vladigleba.github.io/posts/basics/messiah.md

 > And His grave was assigned with wicked men, yet *He was with a rich man in His death*, because He had done no violence, nor was there any deceit in His mouth.
 {% ct 'Isaiah 53:9, NASB' %}

-> When the even was come, *there came a rich man of Arimathaea*, named Joseph, who also himself was Jesus' disciple: He went to Pilate, and begged the body of Jesus.
+> When the even was come, *there came a rich man of Arimathaea*, named Joseph, who also himself was Jesus’ disciple: He went to Pilate, and begged the body of Jesus.
 Then Pilate commanded the body to be delivered.
 And when Joseph had taken the body, he wrapped it in a clean linen cloth, And *laid it in his own new tomb*, which he had hewn out in the rock: and he rolled a great stone to the door of the sepulchre, and departed.
 {% ct 'Matthew 27:57-60' %}

 ## Would He remain in the grave forever?